-The effectiveness and relative frequency of gray zone conflict also depends on the extent to which a state’s objectives are amenable to strategies of punishment or conquest/denial.
-Objectives that can be imposed autonomously, such as capturing/retaining territory, ejecting/protecting populations or assisting/defeating rebels are amenable to gray zone conflict.
-If, however, a state hopes to coerce another state into changing its behavior, then gray zone conflict is not appropriate (Poznansky and Perkowski 2018).
-Punishment strategies involve the active participation of a target; states use punishment because they cannot, or do not wish to, impose outcomes themselves.
-Gray zone conflict hinges on limiting the reaction of the target.
-If the objective in a conflict requires the active cooperation of the target, then this will tend to work at cross purposes with the desire to limit reactions from the target.
-Thus, foreign policy goals that require coercion (changing/retaining a country’s foreign policy, altering/maintaining its leadership, accepting/rejecting initiatives) are not best achieved through operations in the gray zone.

-There is no escape from the stability-instability paradox.
-Rather, whether Western reactions to Russian gray zone provocations escalate or de-escalate is a function of the degree to which credible Western deterrence motivated such limited provocations in the first place.
+Whether Western reactions to Russian gray zone provocations escalate or de-escalate is a function of the degree to which credible Western deterrence motivated such limited provocations in the first place.
 As the geographic scope of conflict moves West, we should expect the United States to be better able to deter further Russian escalation by conveying its dissatisfaction with Russian aggression.
 US grand strategy must therefore toe a difficult line; trying to understand the motivation for gray zone conflict and reacting accordingly.
 The classic debate in security studies between the deterrence model and the spiral model applies to gray zone conflict in a novel way.
 The unfortunate fact remains that a simple remedy for gray zone conflict does not exist and it instead requires constant activity across domains to understand and contain new variations of provocation (Colby 2018).
 While traditional understandings of the deterrence and spiral model of conflict posit the status quo actor as the determining actor, we instead find that the resolve of the revisionist actor is paramount.
 Whether the response to gray zone conflict inhibits conflict (deterrence model) or enflames conflict (spiral model) depends on whether the initiator’s actions are influenced and motivated by previous rounds of deterrence success.
 The good news is this means that the seemingly novel forms of conflict short of war are little more than old wine in a new bottle.
 They do not require a sharp departure from current US strategy and instead require a recognition that modern gray zone conflict is a symptom of deterrence success that should be affirmed and reinforced rather than ignored and squandered.

 References